narum/jocomunico3/README.md

 https://jocomunico.com/#/cc
 https://jocomunico.com/#/about

 *Jocomunico is optimized for Google Chrome.
+It also works on Edge, Safari and Firefox.

 -----------------------
 KNOWN BUGS